circuitdao/docs/docs/user-guide/collateral-vaults.md

 :::danger

-If the LTV of the vault drops below Max LTV, the vault will be liquidated.
+If the LTV of the vault exceeds Max LTV, the vault will be liquidated.

 :::

-For details on the liqudation process please see the [Liquidation](../liquidation) page.
+For details on the liquidation process please see the [Liquidation](../liquidation) page.

 ## Vault constraints